 Buffett looks beyond earnings and even cash flow to measure company performance.
 Buffett judges performance using “owner earnings,” which Hagstrom defines as net income plus noncash charges of depreciation and amortization less capital expenditures and any additional working capital that might be needed.
 This is similar to the calculation of free cash flow, which also subtracts dividend payments.

 9. Look for companies with consistent and high profit margins.

-Buffett seeks franchise companies selling goods or services in which there is no effective competitor, either due to a patent or brand name or similar intangible that makes the product unique.
-These companies typically have high profit margins because of their unique niche; however, simple screens for high margins may only highlight firms within industries with traditionally high margins.
+Buffett seeks franchise companies selling goods or services for which there is no effective competitor, either due to a patent or brand name or similar intangible that makes the product unique.
+These companies typically have high profit margins because of their unique niche; however, simple screens for high margins may only highlight firms in industries with traditionally high margins.
 The Buffett Hagstrom screen looks for companies with operating margins and net profit margins above their industry norms.
 The operating margin concerns itself with the costs directly associated with production of the goods and services, while the net margin takes all of the company activities and actions into account.
 Follow-up examinations should include a detailed study of the firm’s position in the industry and how it might change over time.

 10. For every dollar retained, make sure the company has created at least one dollar of market value.

 The market recognizes companies that use retained earnings unproductively through weak price performance.
 Buffett feels that companies with good long-term prospects run by shareholder-oriented managers will gain market attention, which results in a higher market price.
 The AAII Buffett Hagstrom screen requires at least a dollar-for-dollar share price increase for each dollar added to retained earnings over the last five years.